 There is nothing more gratifying than a top notch toilet.
 And when it comes to fancy toilets it is fairly common knowledge that Japan leads the pack.
-Their toilets have features most Westerners have never dreamed of, including background noise to cover any sounds that the user may make, a warm cleansing spray, self-warming seat, built-in water-saving sink, and other innovative features.
+Japanese toilets have features most Westerners have never dreamed of, including background noise to cover any sounds that the user may make, a warm cleansing spray, self-warming seat, built-in water-saving sink, and other innovative features.
 Their proper name are bidets, although many locals refer to them as washlets.

 At first glance these washlets can be a little much for foreigners to take in.
 For example, in America if you sit on a warm toilet seat it means some other warm posterior just vacated that spot mere seconds before.
 Not the most appealing sensation, to say the least.
 I’ve even moved one stall over just for a cold seat!
 (Like that one was any more sanitary.)
 However warm toilet seats are preferred in Japan, especially during the colder months.
 For many Westerners this definitely takes some getting used to, but they will grow on you if you spend long enough there.
 Trust me 😉

 Of course the surprises do not stop there.
 Another aspect is that every model is slightly different, which means there can be a bit of a learning curve.
 Luckily most of the important bidet functions have icons.

 Japanese Bidet Control Panels

 What, the toilets have control panels?
 How complicated can they be?
 As you can see below, some are fairly self-explanatory while others can be a bit tricky.
 The control panel is most often built into what Westerners would view as an armrest on the right-hand side.
 However some bidets, particularly in private households, have more customized models which often feature a remote control panel built into the nearby wall instead.